fotoetienne/jayspalding/index.md

 ---
 layout: flatly

 title: Dr. Jay Spalding

 tagline: Christian Psychologist

 long_title: Dr. Jay A. Spalding, Phd. | Christian Psychologist | Chattanooga, TN

-description: Jay Spalding is a clinical psychologist in Chattanooga, TN providing
+description: Jay Spalding is a clinical psychologist in Chattanooga, TN providing professional counseling with a Christian world view.

-             professional counseling with a Christian world view.
+intro: **Welcome** to my office at Plaza Counseling Associates.
+My goal is to provide you with a warm, safe, professional environment in which you can explore and find help for personal and relational issues.
+I pledge myself to the care and well-being of those who come to see me.
+I seek to be nonjudgmental and fair, not taking sides in relational matters.
+I always share with my clients during the initial session that I attempt to approach life through a Christian world and life view.
+Most of my clients have wanted a spiritual or Christian foundation to their counseling process.
+I think of it as "soul care."
+For those who desire this I seek to help them ground their lifestyle and relational patterns on Biblical principles.
+For those who do not desire this, I seek to provide the same professional services without pressure to process issues directly from a religious perspective.

 ---

 # How to Find Me